Teanlouise/Exploring-Our-Galaxy/README.md

 ![exoplanet_title](https://user-images.githubusercontent.com/19520346/73152900-5a1e1780-411d-11ea-9ec3-d88945a6fed0.PNG)

-This project was submitted for the 'Python and Communication Assignment' for Theory and Practice in Science (SCIE1000) at University of Queensland.
+This project was submitted for the 'Python and Communication Assignment' for Theory and Practice in Science (SCIE1000) at University of Queensland and received a high distinction.
 The purpose of the assessment was to create an exhibit item for a museum as a part of an "Exploring Our Galaxy" exhibition.
 The user can be either a science rookie or a science enthusiast and all communication must be appropriate for the selected audience.

-The first part was to explore the idea of finding civilisations with whome we can communicate and the second part was to detect an exoplanet based on the change of intensity of its sun.
-In addition, science enthusiast, were shown a graph of how the intensity changes.
+The first part was to explore the idea of finding civilisations with whom we can communicate and the second part was to detect an exoplanet based on the change of intensity of its sun.
+In addition, science enthusiasts were displayed a graph of the sun's change in intensity.
 The project was limited to the use of functions, arrays, graphing, while loops and conditionals only.

 ## LOGIC FOR THE EXHIBIT ITEM: